lucapresicce/lucapresicce.github.io/_teaching/PLSsum22.md

 Teaching activity
 ------
 The purpose of the teaching activity was to introduce high school students to the world and Statistics through some case studies on origin and develpment of humans.
-The lecture was focused on a shiny app taht represents the diffusion of a mosquito species on planet and how this is a consequence of the human population growth. tasks.<br/>
+The lecture was focused on a shiny app taht represents the diffusion of a mosquito species on planet and how this is a consequence of the human population growth.<br/>
  *from 01-06-2022 to 01-07-2022*